 Be Aware of Gluten

-Gluten allergy as seen in celiac disease can cause damage to the intestinal wall, preventing nutrients like folate and iron from being properly absorbed.
+For those diagnosed with celiac disease, an inherited autoimmune disorder, eating gluten could damage the intestinal wall, preventing nutrients like folate and iron from being properly absorbed.
 If left untreated, this malabsorption can lead to anemia.
 Gluten is found in wheat, barley, rye, oats and foods made from these grains.
-Gluten should only be avoided, however, if you are allergic to it.
+You only need to avoid gluten, though, if you have been diagnosed with celiac or have an allergy or insensitivity to the protein.

 Know Your Phytates